Alonso-del-Arte/chess/doc/Variants.md

 4. ...
 Kxf7
 5. Ng5+ Kg6
-6. Qh5+
+6. Qh5+ 1-0

-Although the three checks are consecutive in this example, they don't have to be for a player to win.
+Although the three checks are consecutive in this example, they don't have to be consecutive for a player to win.

+Games of this variant tend to be short, though five moves is probably the shortest it can be by three checks rather than fool's mate or scholar's mate.
+For example:

+1. e3 Nf6
+2. Bc4 Ng4
+3. Bxf7+ Kxf7
+4. Qf3+ Kg6
+5. Qxg4+ 1-0

+A game of more than thirty moves would be unusual in this variant.

 Note that Lichess annotates the third check with '#' rather than '+' even when it would not be checkmate in regular chess.